fdavies93/react-todo-demo/README.md

 # Todo React Demo

-A reimplementation of the Flask Demo frontend using React.js / Bootstrap with a dockerised environment.
+A reimplementation of the [Flask Todo App frontend](https://github.com/fdavies93/todo-demo) using React.js / Bootstrap with a dockerised environment.

+Bootstrap makes it more beautiful!